woutishere122/BEWA/README.md

 #### General Linear Model setup
 Next, in the `Stats` tab:

 We used the default `Mixed effects: FLAME 1`.
+We use FLAME 1 in FSL for mixed effects modeling when for a robust, efficient, and accurate analysis that balances sensitivity and specificity.
+It is particularly suitable for typical fMRI studies with small to moderate sample sizes and provides reliable variance estimation and outlier handling.
+For most higher-level fMRI analyses, FLAME 1 offers a practical and effective approach.

 ![afbeelding](https://github.com/woutishere122/BEWA/assets/167521585/bcc0311a-ad47-4088-bfef-b234469631b5)